 - 1. Completion of the NFCC application and payment of the \$20 non-refundable application fee. - 2.
 Completed medical clearance forms. - 3.
 Documentation of high school graduation (transcript) or copy of GED.
 Exceptions to this rule will be evaluated on a case-by-case basis. - 4.
 Documentation of birth date (driver's license or birth certificate). - 5.
 Completion of background check. - 6.
-Achievement of the minimal score requirements of 104 in reading comprehension, 99 in writing structure and 96 in mathematics on the Post Secondary Readiness Test (PERT).
-A \$10 fee is required at the time of testing. - 7.
+Completion of the Florida Postsecondary Readiness Test (PERT) with minimum scores of 104 in Reading Comprehension, 99 in Writing, and 96 in Mathematics.
+Successful completion of college coursework may exempt students from PERT requirements.
+A \$10 fee is required at the time of testing.
+See program advisor for more details. - 7.
 Florida licensure as an emergency medical technician (or must be eligible to sit for the state licensure exam during the first phase of the paramedic course). - 8.
 Attendance at an orientation session.